 Freshly ground black pepper

 Coarsely chop the collard leaves and stems.
 Discard the bottoms of the stalks.
 Set aside.
-Thinly slice the scallions, about 5 ounces.
+Thinly slice the scallions.
 Discard the rooted bottoms.
 Set aside.

 In a large wok or skillet, melt the butter and coconut oil over medium-high heat.
 Add the scallions and sauté for 1 minute.
 Add the collards and sauté for another minute, stirring well to incorporate.